Modern Solution For Missing Teeth

 Most dentures today are simply an affordable solution to restoring teeth for someone who has none.
 Thus, general dentists fabricate them in the quickest and simplest way possible.
 This process takes away all the customization and characterization of the teeth’s arrangement, position, and even colors.

 Dr. Mark Sowell understands your smile is your personality.
 We start with records or models and digital photography of where you currently are in your oral health journey.
 Upon request, we document any photography you may have of how you used to look.
-Then, through imaging and mock-up of your own mouth, we discover how you want to look.
+Then, through imaging and a mock-up of your own mouth, we discover how you want to look.

 This sometimes takes an appointment or two and considerable laboratory work, but it is so important for the patient to see the end result before we start.

 Then, we give the information we gather to our master denture technician.
 Once he designs the set of dentures, they are sent back with the final teeth set on a wax base.
 The patient can try them on to see and feel the final arrangement, color, and bite.

 If we need to make any corrections, we make them on the spot.
 This is due to the fact that we can move the teeth while in the wax.
 Once the patient is happy with their new cosmetic denture, we return the denture to the master denture technician for final processing and fabrication.

 Thanks to advances in dental implant technology and cosmetic implant dentistry, dentures come in many configurations, including:

 - Implants overdentures (implant-supported dentures; retained and stabilized by dental implants)

 - Same-day dentures

 - Dentures in a day (hybrid fixed-implant dentures)